 Where: Meeting Room (East Wing) at the Fishers Library

 Topic: Varies each month

-For more information: contact Trudy in the Adult Reference Department at 579-0307.
+For more information: contact the Adult Reference Department at 579-0307.

 Any mystery by Archer Mayor in his Joe Gunther series:

 Archer Mayor's Joe Gunther detective series, 20 books in all, is one of the most enduring and critically acclaimed police procedural series being written today.
 For years, Mayor has integrated actual police methodology with intricately detailed plot lines in novels the critics have called "dazzling," and are "among the best cop stories being written today."
 A conference call with the author will be the highlight of the meeting.

 "Child 44" by Tom Rob Smith:

 Rising Soviet state security force officer Leo Demidov encounters the test of his career when a serial killer challenges his beliefs about the paradise of the working world, resulting in his demotion and threats against the lives of his family members.
 A surprising, unexpected story of love and family, of hope and resilience, "Child 44" is a thriller unlike any you have ever read.

 Over 2000 years of the Roman Empire has produced more than its share of murder and mayhem - come with us as we explore "death in a toga".